jgalyardt/AlgosProject/README.md

     a) Smallest Last ordering
     b) Welsh-Powell ordering
     c) Random ordering
     d) "Bogo" ordering, a fourth algortihm that was up to us to come up with, just for fun.
-Random wasn't bad enough, so I made a worse one.
+Random wasn't bad enough, so I made something worse.
 5) Evaluate the run-time efficiency of each of these steps